Dental Exams and Cleanings

 Like sealants, fluoride treatments in Chicago are typically thought of as treatments that only children receive.
 However, adults can also greatly benefit from the protection that fluoride offers.
 In addition to gels and varnishes, fluoride can also be taken in pill or liquid form as a supplement, just like any other vitamin.

 We take the utmost care to make the experience as fast and comfortable as possible.
 Dr. Guerrero performs extractions when the tooth is damaged beyond repair from decay or injury; extractions are also needed for crowding.
 Local anesthesia is used at the removal location, so you might feel pressure but no pain.
 We sometimes refer patients to oral surgeons for removing wisdom teeth.

-After one or more teeth are extracted, Dr. Guerrero typically applies a crown, a tooth-like cap, to replace the natural tooth.
 Sometimes, implants are inserted after extraction, as are bridges.
 Extractions also pave the way for dentures, which are placed on top of the exposed gums.

 Root Canal Treatment

 Root canals save damaged teeth from extraction by removing the diseased tissue deep within the tooth.
 Root canals can be used to treat a variety of problems, including gum disease, tooth decay, severe pain, chipping, loosening or cracking.